 My working papers are available below.

 How to estimate heterogeneity, e.g. the effect of some variable differing across observations, is a key question in political science.
 Methods for doing so make simplifying assumptions about the underlying nature of the heterogeneity to draw reliable inferences.
 This paper allows a common way of simplifying complex phenomenon (placing observations with similar effects into discrete groups) to be integrated into regression analysis.
 The framework allows researchers to (i) use their prior knowledge to guide which groups are permissible and (ii) appropriately quantify uncertainty.
-The paper does this by translating work on "structured sparsity" from a penalized likelihood approach into a Bayesian prior and deriving theoretical results on posterior propriety and inference.
+The paper does this by extending work on "structured sparsity" from a traditional penalized likelihood approach to a Bayesian one by deriving new theoretical results and inferential techniques.
 It shows that this method outperforms state-of-the-art methods for estimating heterogeneous effects when the underlying heterogeneity is grouped and more effectively identifies groups of observations with different effects in observational data.

 Goplerud, Max, Shiro Kuriwaki, Marc Ratkovic, and Dustin Tingley.
 "Sparse Multilevel Regression (and Poststratification (sMRP))." [draft]

 Multilevel models have long played an important role in a variety of social sciences.
 We extend this framework by bring to bear recent developments in the machine learning literature to allow for considerable flexibility.
 We introduce a sparse regression framework that covers both the linear case as well as a logit model for binary outcome data.
 We leverage recent computational tricks based on data-augmentation to dramatically speed up estimation times with equal or better performance compared to existing approaches.
 We apply our model in the context of multilevel modelling with post-stratification which has become a common tool for survey researchers.